 A native of Colorado and the Roaring Fork Valley, Kelcey brings a business background to her work as an attorney.
 Her practice focuses on real estate, business and estate planning.
 Kelcey handles both transactional matters and litigation.
 Her clients include small businesses, real estate developers, private landowners and trustees.

 Kelcey maintains the AV Preeminent Rating, Martindale-Hubbell’s highest possible rating for both ethical standards and legal ability.
 (See Kelcey’s client recommendations.)
-In 2018, she was selected as a Rising Star by SuperLawyers, an honor given to only 2.5% of the attorneys in Colorado.
+She was selected as a Rising Star by SuperLawyers, an honor given to only 2.5% of the attorneys in Colorado.

 Kelcey’s practice focuses on: